42cc/p2psafety/p2psafety_vagrant/README.md

 - `vagrant ssh`

 That's it!
 You are all set.
 Now do syncdb, edit code and have fun.

-*
-P2psafety folder in virtual machine is synced with local folder on host.
-So you can develop editing local files.
+*p2psafety folder in VM is synced with local folder on your computer.
+So you can develop editing local files.*
-*

 ###runserver
 in VM: